kusihed/access_checker/README.md

 ```
 class ApplicationController < ActionController::Base
-   rescue_from AccessController::AccessDenied do |e|
+   rescue_from AccessChecker::AccessDenied do |e|
      # do something here
    end
 ```

 ## Acknowledgements

-AccessController was influenced by the acl9 gem (https://github.com/be9/acl9).
+AccessChecker was influenced by the acl9 gem (https://github.com/be9/acl9).